DiSSCo/openDS/Use-cases.md

 Bringing changes in content to notice of researchers, educators and others without the need for them to actively look for that.
 A subscribe/notify capability (i.e., subscribe to a specimen of interest and be notified that its content has changed or that it’s been used in some way).

+### Use case S11: Linking new taxonomic knowledge with type specimen collections data

+New scientific discovery will provide new insight about organisms and might lead to a new taxonomic classification.
+New names will generate new identifiers and data.
+As a curator for type specimens, where can I find the link to the previous and current names (pointing to two different types of specimens and identifiers), without going through the taxonomic literature?

+Some of the links and information about the type specimens are stored in local systems and published in aggregators.
+As a curator, how I can maintain these links to prevent link rot?

+Example scenario:
+*Chromis agilis* is a ray-finned fish species from the reef bass or damselfly family.
+It has a [fishbase id](https://www.fishbase.de/summary/5669),[WoRMS](http://www.marinespecies.org/aphia.php?p=taxdetails&id=212808) and [gbif occurrence id](https://www.gbif.org/occurrence/1230334143).
+GBIF has links to the CMS data at the The South African Institute for Aquatic Biodiversity (SAIAB).

+In 2020, a new species name assigned was assigned this fish. *Chromis agilis* now refers to the fish found in the Red and Indian sea. *Chromis pacifica* found in the Pacific Ocean.

+This new knowledge generated new sets of identifiers [http://www.marinespecies.org/aphia.php?p=taxdetails&id=145592](WoRMS) id.

+And new data in another collections (Western Australia Museum).

+- How do we make all the links FAIR and machine-actionable?
+- How to prevent link rot?
+- Alert for change (in this case name change; also S10)

 ### Use case Sn: ... ...

 ... ...

 To be completed.

 END.